JasonLocklin/Dissertation/outline.md

 remove the error signal that engages anti-fatigue adaptation, and as a result, saccades may shorten as a result of fatigue rather than any particular active adaptive mechanisms.
-Beyond that, for whatever reason, normal saccades are hypometric [tk] .
+Beyond that, for whatever reason, normal saccades are hypometric [tk].
 As a result, backward adaptation is unique in that occurs with target purturbations that either reduce the "error" in foviating the target stimulus [tk], or actually reverse the typical error signal by producing a hypermetric saccade.

-[Behavioral difference between shortening and lengthening]

-[Structural differences]

-Saccadic augmentation and reduction  may involve distinct, in part at least, mechanisms, and have different purposes, See @Catz2008,
-@Golla2008, @Hernandez2008, @Panouillères2009, @Panouillères2012.
-@Panouillères2009 goes on to describe TODO: describe, and supporting that idea, @Panouillères2012 performed a TMS study that...
+[Vermal patients don't compensate for fatigue, or adapt to SA]
 @Golla2008 tested controls and patients with cerebellar damage on a saccadic adaptation task involving both augmented and shortened saccades.
 The controls, and two patients with an intact oculomotor vermis, but large, unilateral hemispheric lesions, adapted to the augmentation by increasing saccade durration, but not peak velocity.
-They adapted to inward adaptation, or reduction, by both parameters.
-In contrast, patients with damage to the oculomotor vermis
+They adapted to inward adaptation, in a different manner by exhibiting changes both parameters.
+In contrast, patients with damage to the oculomotor vermis exhibited a complete extinction of outward adaptation, and a partal loss of inward adaptation.

-The population response of Purkinje cells in the cerebellum seems to encode or influence the duration of normal and gain-increased saccades, but not gain-decreased saccades[@Catz2008].
+Tellingly, they were also unable to reliably saccade to un-purturbed targets over time as well.
+They exhibited a lack of resiliance when asked to saccade to fixed targets repeatedly.
+Their saccades to these steady-state targets decreased in duration, producing saccades which were more and more hypometric as the task went on [@Golla2008] .
+This does not appear to the result of an unprocessed error, as these poorer and poorer saccades were followed by a necissary increase in corrective saccades [@Golla2008].
+Instead, when taken together, the selective, partial retention of inward adaptation and the gradual shortening of saccades to static targets indicate that rather than active adaptation, these participants are simply failing to adequately compensate for fatigue of some sort.

+[Further behavioral or structural differences between +-gain]